herculesvanso/herculesvanso/README.md

 # Hi!

-## Hércules here, thanks for your curiosity.
-Let's introduce myself.

 I obtained a bachelor's degree in Math by UFG - Univserdade Federal de Goiás in 2023.
 In my bachelor's degree I had contact with programming in C, contact database modeling and basic queries in Postgres, robust contact with statistics and convex optimization (about 3 years in scintific projects in that area).
 Now that I had finish my bachelor's I decide to explory the data scince universe.
 For that I stud in my vague time topics in data science.

 ### About Python
-At momento, I dont remenbor who I started, but I have a good knooledge of Python, incluning libraries including Pandas and Numpy.
-I did not any course, was just google searching.
+At the momente I dont remenber who I started, but I have a good knoowledge of Python, including Pandas and Numpy libraries.

 ### About english
 * I classified my english as intermediary.
-I did some online tests to some job opportunity that also classified me as intermediary.
-* I read well, in particular  very well in some niches like math and computional science (articles, documentations, magazines)
+* I read well, especially very well in some niches such as mathematics and computer science (articles, documentation, magazines)
-* I dont practice speach with peoples, just alone.
-However I can well apresent and listen some themes in math and computional science.
+*I don't practice talking to people, only alone.
+However, I can present and listen to some mathematics and computer science topics.

 ### About database modeling